 I smiled when the replacement arrived—the tag, ‘Mary Holman.’
 A search to find who the plant is named after proves unfruitful.
 But I like to think of it as Mary holding Ellie forever in my heart.

 Jolee was a cling-on by Curt’s side as he finished the backyard fall cleanup, but she came running to the front as if on cue as I decorated Ellie’s new tree.
-With wiggly enthusiasm, she greeted me then quickly sat as if to say, “snag a photo, Mom.”
+With wiggly enthusiasm, she greeted me and then quickly sat as if to say, “snag a photo, Mom.”
 With happy tears in my eyes, I did just that.

 Link to the story about Needle Cast on Ellie’s Memorial Tree